adoyle0/Doors/readme.md

 1. Simple (see above)
 1. Decent looking

-I try to use the terminal as much as possible for performance (I use old hardware) and so it's the same experience whether you're hands-on or remote.
+I try to use the terminal as much as possible both for performance (I use old hardware) and so it's the same experience whether you're hands-on or remote.
 If it's not here then you probably don't need it

 This started as a script for quick deployment of some tools when connected to a remote system and then evolved into including the rest(almost) of my environment and configs as well.
 Now it's how I store and sync configs between my different systems and bootstrap a fresh install